 As a business-led organisation, we want to work in partnership with civic leaders, health agencies and national Government to ensure that we can emerge from the current restrictions, re-establish the vibrancy of the city, and ensure that this lockdown was the last lockdown.
 The toll that near-continuous restrictions have taken on people’s lives and livelihoods, alongside the health impacts of COVID-19, have been huge.
 The uncertainty of stop-start lockdowns increases the damage and cannot continue.

-The government will set out a roadmap on the 22 February illustrating how and when restrictions may be able to be lifted.
+The government has set out their roadmap outlining how and when restrictions may be able to be lifted.
 For a city to successfully emerge from the pandemic, with its complex and interconnected communities and economy, it needs more than central Government plans.
 It needs a dynamic partnership between local business, local public and voluntary sector leaders and national government.
 We want to work with Government to bring that to life in Manchester.

 Together, our strategy is to:

 Contain: to ensure infections come down and remain consistently low so this is our last lockdown, fully making the most of the opportunity of the vaccination programme and protecting against new mutations